yuizho/pomors/README.md

 # pomors
-The simple CLI pomodoro timer written in Rust 🍅
+A simple CLI pomodoro timer written in Rust 🍅

 ## Usage
 ```